barriehadfield/reactrb-showcase/README.md

 Notice how I have added an `.on(:click)` event handler to the `MenuItem` component while setting `href: '#'` as this will allow us to handle the event instead of navigating to a new page.

+Finally a point on Ruby syntax.
+Reactrb employs extensive use of Ruby blocks as you can see in the syntax above.
+You have a choice when enclosing your blocks with `{ }` or `do end`.
+Ruby coding guidelines suggest that you should use `{ }` for one line blocks and `do end` for anything longer.
+When working with Reactrb, I prefer using `{ }` for html elements and `do end` for any programming logic or looping.
+I find `div { }` more readable and natural than `div do end`.
+If you disagree then feel free to use whatever works best for you.

 TODO:

 + Reactrb Router